Mark Denton: The Other Side of The Coin

 Asked to define the word 'hero', Mark Denton suggests a coin with ‘brave’ written on one side and ‘stupid’ on the other.

-The director of the COY! collective and adland legend with 40+ years in the industry, Mark Denton attributes his success to an ability to retain a childlike fondness for “stupid stuff.”
+The director of the COY! collective and adland legend with 40+ years in the industry, he also attributes his success to an ability to retain a childlike fondness for “stupid stuff.”
 He tells Tim Cumming about the wisdom of being daft enough to set up his own shop and how he sees the future of advertising

 “Funny adverts – that is why I wanted to be in the business,” says Mark Denton, who also wants to know why the fun went out of it.
 “I liked watching telly with my mum and watching her laughing at the PG Tips chimps.
 Whoever wrote, ‘You hum it, son, I’ll play it’ for The Piano Shifters, they’re my hero.”